 - “My excema is always bad when I am stressed ” In this case stress hormones are hijacking your system and simply addressing the skin isn’t going to be enough.
 Often the strategy here is to use lifestyle interventions to manage the stress – yoga, meditation, reframing exercises as well as using appropriate supplements to support the adrenals and manage the skin.
 People who are stressed are usually more acidic so alkalising nutrients such as lots of vegetables work well or supplements with magnesium and potassium.

 - My skin it so itchy but I really don’t know why?
 It doesn’t seem to matter what I eat or what products I use on it!
 Two big areas here – one in exposure to foods or external triggers which are incompatible with your system.
-In this case I usually look at the Bio Compatability Hair Test to identify potential triggers and determine what is causing the reaction for that person.
+In this case I usually look at the Intolerance testing to identify potential triggers and determine what is causing the reaction for that person.

 - The skin problems only seem to happen at a certain time of year ???
 Yes it could be a particular stressor (like a big family Christmas) but in this case its important to be an environmental detective.
 Even in dry winters its possible that the house has underlying damp and mould and this can create havoc for people who are sensitive.
 However it could also be a seasonal intolerance to a particular plant – apparently although wattle gets blamed for a lot of hayfever its not usually the suspect as the particles are too big.
 Apparently grass and dust are more common allergens.
 If mould is the underlying issue its important that it be treated appropriately and there are specialists in its detection and removal.